Government financial support for UK salons during the November lockdown

 • Information on current national restrictions

-The UK-wide furlough scheme (Job Retention Scheme) has been extended to the end of March 2021.
+The UK-wide furlough scheme (Job Retention Scheme) was extended to support businesses.

 You can bring furloughed employees back to work on a part-time basis, as long as they can work from home, or furlough them full-time.
 Employers must pay National Insurance and employer pension contributions.
 Employees will receive 80% of their salary for hours not worked up to a maximum of £2,500.